tomreineke/account-app/README.md

 ```
 ng serve --open
 ```
-If you are new to Angular, check out how to the [local setup](https://angular.io/guide/setup-local) tutorial.
+If you are new to Angular, check out the short [local setup](https://angular.io/guide/setup-local) description.

 A browser window will open and on
 ```